DandyLyons/notes/content/Library/The Bible (WEB)/18 - Job/Job-03.md

 Behold, let that night be barren.
 Let no joyful voice come therein.

 ###### v8
-Let them curse it who curse the day, who are ready to rouse up leviathan.
+Let them curse it who curse the day, who are ready to rouse up [[leviathan]].

 ###### v9
 Let the stars of its twilight be dark.
 Let it look for light, but have none, neither let it see the eyelids of the morning,